 For a few years I have had a RaspberryPi 3 running with php 5.6, 7.1, apache, webmin and virtualmin.
 On it some scanning software, websites and a package repository.
-This is all working well ( for light use ).
-But there are a few issues: no support for the latest versions of php and .. […]
+This was all working very well webmin and virtual min were very pleasant .
+The RaspberryPi 3 took me a month to setup, trying everything from […]

 So I added some apache .htaccess rows to the .htaccess in my WordPress setup and found the /wp-admin/ was not working anymore.
 It redirected me to the frontend and I was stuck… The rules worked as wanted frontend, but broke the backend.
 I needed one extra row to say: ‘only do it frontend’.
 This is […]